 We own 50% of C6 Technologies AS, an oilfield technology company offering new solutions for well intervention and conveyance utilizing composite materials.
-We do not control this entity and as a result we have included its financial results using the equity method of accounting since its creation in 2010.
+We do not control this entity and as a result we have reported its financial results using the equity method of accounting since its creation in 2010.

-In the year ended December 31, 2018 we have advanced \$1.9 million as additional loan to C6, and applied \$0.7 million interest to the loan balance.
-During 2018 we have supplied C6 with personnel and facility services amounting to \$0.2 million.
+In the year ended December 31, 2019 we have advanced \$1.9 million as additional loan to C6.
+During 2019 we have supplied C6 with personnel and facility services amounting to \$0.1 million.
+We have also rented office space from C6 for a cost of \$0.1 million in 2019